-I’ve left this listing on the map because it’s still on the way and it’s not unusual to find the gate open- making it possible, if you’re lucky, to get a good look and snap a quick photo.
+I’ve left this listing on the map because you’ll pass it anyway, and it’s not unusual to find the gate swung open for deliveries.
+If you’re lucky, there’s a chance you can peek around the open gates and snap a quick photo.

 In Seattle, community gardens are called ‘P-Patches” and Belltown has its own P-patch just 1.5 blocks from the Olympic Sculpture Park and just one block off of the typical tourist path from the Pike Place market to the sculpture Park.

 This terraced garden features the public garden to walk through and several art installations including a fountain and rain art.

 NOTE: Two unassuming cottages set in the garden are actually protected artifacts of Seattle history and form their own park, the Belltown Cottage Park.
 Although there’s no plaque or information describing these cottages, they are actually hundred-year-old homes of Seattle’s original dockworkers now preserved and occasionally rented out for artists and writers’ creative spaces.

 The Olympic Sculpture Park has only grown in popularity as the pandemic has pushed Seattle tourism outdoors.
 The outdoor sculpture park maintained by the Seattle Art Museum is the final destination of this mural walk.
 By the time you reach the stunning sculptures of the Olympic Sculpture Park, you’ll have seen a dozen murals, shaping this itinerary into one that celebrates both “high” art and street art.